MicrosoftDocs/azure-docs/articles/hdinsight/hbase/apache-hbase-advisor.md

 In the region server UI keep an eye on the flush queue and if it grows beyond 100 then it means that the flushes are slower and you may have to tune the  configuration  `hbase.hstore.flusher.count`.
 By default the value is 2.
 Ensure that the max flusher threads do not increase 10.

-The most prominent reason why you have blocked updates is that the region count might be more than the configured heap size.
+The most prominent reason why you have blocked updates is that the region count might be more than the optimally supported heap size.
 Generally how to tune the heap size, memstore size and the region count?
 Lets see with an example

 Assume the heap size for the region server is 10GB.
 By default the `hbase.hregion.memstore.flush.size` is `128M`.
 The default value for `hbase.regionserver.global.memstore.size` is `0.4`.
 Which means that out of 10G, `4G` is allocated for memstore (globally).
 The configuration `hbase.hregion.memstore.block.multiplier` (default value 4) is the maximum size upto which a given region can grow which is (128*4) = 512M.
 Once this size is reached the updates to this region is blocked and the client will get `RegionTooBusyException`.
 This inturn might indicate hotspotting of a region.
 Avoiding hotspots is a different topic.
 We won't discuss on that here in this section.